GoogleCloudPlatform/cloud-hackathons/hacks/practical-sre/README.md

 - Reset the backend server

+  > [!NOTE]
-  > **Note**: With this command we're priming the backend that generates metrics to behave in a specific way.
+  > With this command we're priming the backend that generates metrics to behave in a specific way.
 This simulates your colleagues making some changes that might have broken/fixed a few things.

   ```sh
   ## Check if the METRICS_APP_ADDRESS env variable is set in your environment before you do this.